billthecoder046/to_csv/README.md

 You can create and download a CSV/Excel file with much less code.
 Do not forget to like the package if this helped you...

+## Recent Changes in New Version
+* Downloaded CSV file can be shared to other apps now.
+Just add sharing property to true in myCSV function.

 ## How to use it?

 * Firstly, add to_csv as a dependency in your pubspec.yaml file.
 * And import this as in your dart file: